 It doesn’t matter how clean your house is — sometimes odours happen, and essential oils are a great way to lightly fragrance your home without dangerous chemicals.

 Essential oil room sprays are one of the simplest luxuries you can make at home, and can easily be spritzed in areas of your home prone to odours, such as kitchens, bathrooms and laundry rooms.
 While a diffuser also works wonderfully to safely scent your home, homemade room sprays are an affordable alternative to purchasing a diffuser.
 They’re also a great way to enjoy the aromatherapeutic benefits of essential oils.

-Creating our DIY room spray is simple, and only requires 3 easily accessed ingredients – vodka, distilled water and your favourite essential oils.
-You will also need a glass bottle for dispensing.
+Creating our DIY room spray is simple, and only requires 3 accessible ingredients – vodka, distilled water, and your favourite essential oils.
+You will also need a glass spray bottle for dispensing.
 We recommend choosing a dark coloured glass bottle (such as the amber one pictured in this post).
-The dark colour will prevent light and UV rays from breaking down the essential oils.
+A dark cobalt blue coloured glass bottle works as well.
+The dark colour of the glass will prevent light and UV rays from breaking down the essential oils.